 We need to look at 23 as some kind of text, not really a number, because semantically only unary numbers are true numbers.
 So 23 is really 23, where the digits 2 and 3 are just short names for II and III.
+So my number 23 can be written in unary using two boxes: IIIII.
 To find the actual value of 23 we have to calculate 2 * 10 + 3 * 1 where "*" stands for "times" or multiplication.
 This kind of mathematical expression is a weighted sum, or linear combination, and I will argue in this book that linear combinations are another of the hidden-but-central ideas in math.

-Still, the result of 2 * 10 + 3 * 1 will NOT a unary number, so we have to calculate some more steps.
+But I still DO NOT KNOW how to calculate the result of 2 * 10 + 3 * 1, therefore I will have do it via unary numbers.
 For example we could start replacing the base 10 numbers with their unary counterparts: 2 * 10 + 3 * 1 →

 2 * IIIII IIIII + 3 * I →